AI-Ahmed/learn-simple-NumPy/README.md

 A simple repository that helps you to understand the general tools of NumPy that you will need to enter the world of data science and data analysis.

-This repository is about [#jupyter-notebook](https://jupyter.org/) files: each one of them includes a topic about pandas and what does each tool do.
+This repository is about [#jupyter-notebook](https://jupyter.org/) files: each one of them includes a topic about numpy and what does each tool do.